Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1899

-Restoration work on St Augustine's church, left off in 1880 for lack of funds, is restarted.
-New stained glass is inserted in the east window (depicting Christ Teaching – the gift of Mr R. Foulsham Ladell) plus a new reredos (Mr F. M. Hotblack’s gift).
-Cement rendering is removed from outer walls, plus restoration work is done on the south porch and new drains are dug out.
+Restoration work on St Augustine's church, left off in the early 1880s through lack of funds, is restarted.
+New stained glass is installed in the central east window (depicting Christ Teaching – the gift of Mr R. Foulsham Ladell) plus a new reredos behind the altar (Mr F. M. Hotblack’s gift).
+Cement rendering is removed from outer walls of the church and restoration work is done on the south porch and new drains are dug.

 1900